 Candidates can take the Component 1 Assessment Center exercises at any time during their assessment window (April to June 15th).
 It is important to prepare for this portion of the process as it is worth 40 percent of your score.
 NBC candidates and advanced candidates can benefit from collaborating with each other and discussing resources, standards and assessment framework topics.
 Candidates may want to work with teachers of similar certification areas to unpack and scoring rubrics, constructed response exercise descriptions, selected response items, resources and curriculum information.
 The Assessment Center Guide and on-line tutorial are extremely beneficial.

-It is also important to understand the NBPTS Code of Ethics as you collaborate or support other candidates.
+It is also important to understand the NBPTS Code of Ethics, found in the Guide to National Board Certification pg 23, as you collaborate or support other candidates.
 Never discuss the assessment prompts after you have taken it.

 National Board Certification submissions are scored against the National Board Standards.
 NBPTS encourages candidates to be mindful of the scoring rubrics that the process assessors will follow when writing your reflective papers.
 Each certificate area is scored against its own set of standards, so be sure to check out the scoring process in your specific area.
-Visit National Board’s Certificate Area page to review your area’s specific scoring guide.
+Each Component Directions has a Scoring Rubric.

 Retake or advanced candidates are teachers who continue with the process beyond the first scoring cycle.
 Teachers are strongly encouraged to reapply to National Board and continue the NBC process.
 Portfolio entries for advanced candidates are due on May 16 and assessment center exercises must be completed by June 15.
 Advanced candidates often offer valuable recommendations and insights to new candidates as they continue their work in supportive collegial circles.
-Unfortunately, there is no longer fee subsidy or funding available for retaking entries.
+There is currently no state funding available for retaking components.

 Find a Regional Coordinator in your area to connect with a NBC Cohort and supports.